aponamarev/CarND-Advanced-Lane-Lines/README.md

 Therefore: R(f(y)) = (1+(2Ay+B)^2)^(2/3) / |2A|

-Left radius in meters: 546.2
+Left radius in meters: 8139.3 - The size of the curve on straight line may very significantly.
-Right radius in meters: 564.5
+Right radius in meters: 1802.2

-The code presented in code cells 12 of `advanced_paths_finding.ipynb`
+The code presented in code cells 10 of `solution.ipynb`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.